Antiochian/Chaotic-Double-Pendulum/README.md

 A pygame simulation of the chaotic double pendulum system using the system's Lagrangian and the RK4 numerical method.

 Pressing "r" will reset simulation with randomised intial angles, masses and velocities.
-Other variables (gravitational acceleration, rod lengths, etc) can also be changed, but this must be done in the code.
+Other variables (gravitational acceleration, rod lengths, timestep etc) can also be changed, but this must be done in the code.

 Window is resizeable as you please.